How to look after house cats

 Cats with outdoor access benefit from more opportunities to exhibit natural behaviours like climbing, exploring, roaming their territory and communicating with other cats in the area.
 That means that an indoor cat will require lots more of your time and effort to be happy and healthy.

-- Provide a litter tray in a quiet place; clean it regularly.
+- Provide a litter tray in a quiet place and clean it regularly.
 Cats are often reluctant to use a dirty tray or one located in a busy area.

-- Allow your cat access to two types of resting place, one at floor level, enclosed on three sides and another higher one with a good view.
-It’s important the higher position is safe and won’t allow your cat to fall, as this could cause injury.
+- Give them at least two types of resting place - one at floor level, enclosed on three sides and another higher one with a good view.
+This should be safe for your cat to access.

-- Provide scratching posts in several locations so they can mark territory/strengthen muscles/sharpen claws.
+- Provide scratching posts in several locations so they can mark territory, strengthen muscles and sharpen claws.

-- Provide/create new ways for your cat to stay stimulated and active, both physically and mentally.
+- Keep them active - provide opportunities for daily exercise to keep them fit and healthy, and dream up new ways for your cat to stay active, both physically and mentally.
 Cats can become frustrated and bored with indoor-only lifestyles.